shanelnumber5/341-web-design/_docs/topic-10/02-fonts/01-page.md

 <div class="divider-heading"></div>

 To specify a font, use the `font-family: ` property.
+We have already used this CSS property to change the typeface (fonts) of our webpages.
+However, let's dive a little deeper into what this property can do!

 At a minimum, every browser will be able to render _something_ when passed one of three default values:

 - `sans-serif`
 - `serif`